pavelkolodin/dedoforum-api/v2/dedoforum-api-v2.md

 ## `get_state`

 Return the current status of this user for the specified forum, such as ban status, permissions, and so on.
 Use case: user want to create thread and want to know how many time he must wait before it can do so.
-This is `tactical` parameters of user, not consistent long-term parameters stored in profile.
+This is *tactical* parameters of user related to specific forum, not consistent *long-term parameters* stored in profile.
 These parameters depend on current state of forum, short-term user behaviour or forum load.

 Request:
 ```json